A Perfect Piran Afternoon

 The main part of Piran is super easy to get around, easily walkable.
-Our first order or business was to take a stroll along the sea, around the little peninsulas that comprise Piran.
+Our first order of business was to take a stroll along the sea, around the little peninsulas that comprise Piran.

 After getting our fill of the turquoise waters, we headed inland, into the warren of little streets and alleys that comprise the old town.
 There was quite a bit of art, the expected souvenirs and pottery, and my favorite store–sea salt.

-Piran salt is reclaimed from the sea using a traditional method over 700 years old.
+Piran sea salt is reclaimed from the sea using a traditional method over 700 years old.
 It enjoys the same stringent requirements and cultural designation reserved for Parma ham, true Parmesan cheese, and champagne.
 It tastes AMAZING and in my opinion is the #1 souvenir you should get if you visit Piran.
-I’ve been hoarding my last little bit, saving it for the best summer tomatoes and mozzarella 🙂

 The sea called our name in a different way at this point, beckoning with the promise of ocean views, cold beer, and the freshest fish you can imagine.
 Our waiter brought us the fish for approval, and then we kicked back with our local Laško (lash-ko) beer while it was being prepared.